muarshad01/Docker_and_Kubernetes/08_Building_a_multi_container_application.md

 }
 ```

-create a file index.js # all primary logic for connecting to Redix
+Create a file `index.js`            # all primary logic for connecting to Redix

 ```
 const keys = require('./keys');